-Virtual meetings and skill sharing spaces were each selected by around a third of Parties who responded to the survey.
-These exchanges will provide valuable learning opportunities without 2025 the need to further develop guidance or training materials.
+The AC may wish to consider the need for in-person trainings or in-depth technical papers in the future if it becomes apparent that there is widespread need for more spaces were each selected by around a third of Parties who responded to the survey.
+These exchanges will provide valuable learning opportunities without the need to further develop guidance or training materials.

-One or more peer-to-peer exchanges per year starting in
+One or more peer-to-peer exchanges per year starting in 2025